-Do you need a bedside crib?
+Do you need a bedside cot for co-sleeping?

-Measure the height of your bed
+Measure the height of your bed.

 The best bedside cribs for co-sleeping